 Certified Functional Medicine

-Dr. Christina is a Certified Funtional Medicine Practitioner, Focusing on Anxiety, Sleep, and Sugar / Insulin Imbalance.
-Tele, home visits or in person consulations.
-Please Email: info@DrChristinaArbogast.com- Dr. Christina Arbogast, AP, MSOM, BSH, CFMP, CNC4039 13th St
+Dr. Christina is a Certified Functional Medicine Practitioner, Focusing on Anxiety, Sleep, and Sugar / Insulin Imbalance.
+Tele, home visits or in person consultations.
+Please Email: info@DrChristinaArbogast.com- Dr. Christina Arbogast, AP, MSOM, BSH, CFMP, CNC1102 Pennsylvania

 St. Cloud, FL 34769(407) 792-5660